How to Build a Half Wall at Top of Staircase

-I decided to replace this metal railing with a half-wall.
+There was a banister next to the stairs and I decided to replace the banister with a half wall.
 The railing was in decent enough shape, not rusted or damaged, it's just too "country" looking - not my style.
 (Forgive my cardboard box speaker stands!
 Temporary solution until I buy better entertainment furniture.)

-The rail is gone.
+The first step to building a half wall at top of the stairs was to remove the railing.
 There were a half-dozen or so bolts attaching the railing to the floor so it came off without a fight.
 I also removed the piece of trim molding that finished the top of the staircase wall where it met the floor.

 Planned out the wall in the computer.
 (Note new entertainment furniture in the layout.)
 There was talk of just making it a simple 4' x 8' wall and being done with it.
 That didn't work for me because then it wouldn't match the opposite wall of the staircase at the top - I needed 8'6" - but I didn't want to have to buy a whole piece of sheetrock just for that extra 6" of length.
 The solution - make the wall 42" high and salvage that 6" of sheetrock for the extra length.

 The wall is in place.
 That black strip at the far end is duct tape temporarily holding it up as I still needed to trim away a small bit of floor molding for the new wall to meet the existing wall flush.

 Step 4: Secure Wall Framing

 The wall needed to be secured down solidly.
 4 1/2" lag bolts with washers and metal plates were driven through the bottom beam, the sub floor and top beam of the staircase wall.
 These were put in between each set of vertical beams and really strengthened the entire build.